 Washing Airers - How To Create More Space

-Anyone visiting a new modern estate home or apartment will soon find out that the traditional airing cupboard
+Anyone visiting a new modern estate home or apartment will soon find out that the traditional airing cupboard has all but

 Apartments generally have no communal drying space or laundry area.
-Further more, to keep apartment blocks and
+Further more, to keep apartment blocks and new housing

-new housing estates tidy no washing line can be hung outside or on the balcony.
+estates tidy no washing line can be hung outside or on the balcony.

 So what can the owner of a flat or an apartment do to replace missing drying space?